global-step/twis/README.md

         └ index.ejs
 ```

 To keep things organised, there are few rules.

 * All icons kept in the `/public/assets/images/icons` folder and made as a sprite (details bellow)
-* Each artilce in `/public/articles` has a corisponding folder in images: e.g `/public/articles/article-one.ejs` and `/public/assets/images/article-one/hero.png`
+* Each article in `/public/articles` has a corresponding folder in images: e.g `/public/articles/article-one.ejs` and `/public/assets/images/article-one/hero.png`
 * Images for general articles follow the patern `image-1.jpg`, `image-2.jpg`, `image-3.jpg` etc
 * Images for lists follow the patern `item-1.jpg`, `item-3.jpg`, `item-6.jpg` etc
 * Hero images are always called `hero.jpg`.